 - Our address is Woodside Avenue, London N10 3JA if you would prefer to write

 If you have a concern we would like you to tell us about it so that we can talk with you and see how best to resolve the issue.
 The majority of concerns can be resolved informally by speaking to a member of staff.
 Whatever your concern, please know that we shall treat it as strictly confidential and that our support and respect for you and your child will not be affected.
 Please contact your child’s class teacher via the School Office or other appropriate member of staff, and arrange a time when you can discuss the issue.
 It may be possible for you to see the member of staff straight away but normally it is better to make an appointment so that you can sit and talk things through.
 It may be possible to give a response immediately, but where any investigation or information is required, a response will be given within five school days.

 Formal Stage 1

-If you have not resolved your issue by informal means, or you wish to refer it directly to a formal process you should contact Ms O'Brien.
+If you have not resolved your issue by informal means, or you wish to refer it directly to a formal process you should contact Mrs Williams.
 We would encourage you at this stage to put your complain in writing if you have not already done so.
-(Please feel free to use the template at the back of the policy if you find it useful).
+(Please feel free to use the template at the back of the policy below if you find it useful).

 If your complaint is about the head teacher you should contact the chair of governors c/o the school.
 It is helpful if you can give a brief outline of your concern on our form.
 Note: During the investigation, we will